kaga/kaga.github.io/version-control/_posts/2021-03-03-Git-Part-3-Git-Branching.markdown

 I found with Part 1 and Part 2 alone, which explored the basic usage of Git and Github, are suffice for starting out for day to day usage.

-The following parts are slightly more advance and beneficial working in a larger team environment.
+The following parts are slightly more advance and beneficial working in a team environment.
 I will slowly start putting less focus on the mechanics of Git, which can easily found on the internet, and more on the concepts.

 ## Branching `git checkout -b`